aprescott/redhead/README.md

 Redhead is for header metadata in strings, in the style of HTTP and email.
 It makes just a few assumptions about your header names and values, keeps them all as strings, and leaves the rest to you.

+# License

+MIT License.
+See LICENSE for details.

 # How do I use this thing?

 To install from RubyGems: